Yoast/yoast-test-helper/readme.txt

 Bugfixes:

-* Fixes a bug where the DB version for Local SEO would not be updated correctly.
+* Fixes a bug where the DB versions for Local SEO and News SEO would not be updated correctly.

 Other: